michaelgraif/MN-Driving-Test-Quiz/README.md

 ## License

-This project is intended for educational purposes.
-Ensure you have proper rights to use the driver's manual content and comply with your state's regulations regarding driver education materials.
+This project is intended for educational purposes and is provided without any warranty, guarantee or endorsement.